ff13dfly/Anchor/README.md

          # Unit test , change directory to frame/anchor first
         cargo test

+        # Build substrate
-        # Build substrate, it will take a bit long time more than 15 minutes depending on your hardware.
+        # it will take a bit long time more than 15 minutes depending on your hardware.
         cargo build --release

         # Clean the files, it is better to do it when switching task.